ckormanyos/boost_math_test_qemu/README.md

   - A second prerequisite is to get and provide the include path of the Boost Math and Multiprecision headers.
 In the command below, the relevant include paths are provided by the command-fragment `-I../boost-root`.
-  You can, of course, use a different location of your choice.
+  You can, of course, use a different location of your choice for the root of Boost.

+Possible commands for setting up the prerequisites are listed below.

 ```sh
 cd boost_math_test_qemu